Mike Stroud (physician): Expeditions and endurance

 On Tuesday 22 July 2014 Stroud joined four others (Chris Buckton, Barry Robson, Mark Harding and Ian Smith) in kayaking 77.3 miles across the English Channel on sit-on-top kayaks helping to raise money and awareness for Macmillan Cancer Support and Heroes on the Water UK.
 This took 19 hours 21 minutes during which he never left the kayak.
 It is believed that this is the first time this has been done before in this direction as paddling South is notoriously difficult.

+in 2022, Stroud and Chris Buckton competed using a twin kayak in the Yukon 1000 mile race - the World’s longest canoeing event from Canada to Alaska.
+Their successful completion made Stroud one of the oldest competitors to finish the event.

 Other work

 Stroud was the on-screen expert on endurance performance for all 3 of the BBC TV series SAS: Are You Tough Enough? and then presented his own BBC series The Challenge.
 He also featured as the main participant in one of the BBC programmes Through the Keyhole hosted by Sir David Frost.

 Personal life

 Stroud married Thea de Moel in 1987; Thea died in September 2018.
 They have a son and a daughter.